 - Global health research

-The Office of Global Health is part of the Division of Community Engagement along with the Offices of Communty Engaged Research, Indigenous Health, Inner City Health and Rural & Regional Health.
+The Global Health Program is part of the Division of Community Engagement along with the Offices of Community Engaged Research, Indigenous Health, Inner City Health and Rural & Regional Health.